moSteel Mold Plates

 These steels can handle the high melting points of the composite liquids or resins poured into these forming cores.
 Typically, a releasing agent precedes the pouring step in order to facilitate removal of the hardened part from the mold.

 Precision Grinding provides contract moldmaking services to manufacturers and job shops serving various industries such as automotive, aerospace, and industrial applications.
-As the moldmaker, we are able to flame cut the mold plates to shape from inventory, rather than saw-cutting pre-hardened steel flats.
+As the moldmaker, we flame cut the mold plates to shape from inventory, rather than saw-cutting pre-hardened steel flats.
 Prior to grinding or machining 4140 steel, we may anneal the preliminary mold plates within our in-house car-bottom furnace.

 Mold Guiding Components – Distributor